What is Salt Spray Testing?

 When you're specifying fasteners and fixings, you want to ensure that they are high quality and they will last over time.

 You depend on your fastener's durability and you want them to be serviceable, no matter which harsh environments they are placed in.
-Rusted fasteners can be dangerous and costly to replace, so to provide you with the durability that you require, Rapierstar rely on results of salt spray testing.
+Rusted fasteners can be dangerous and costly to replace, so to provide you with the durability that you require, Rapierstar rely on the results of salt spray testing.

 Salt spray testing is a method of checking the corrosion resistance of coatings and materials used to manufacture products such as fasteners.
 During salt spray testing, an accelerated corrosive attack is produced in order to better predict how well the coating protects the metal.